Ali-Deeb02/AliDeeb02/README.md

 # Ali-Deeb02
-Hello I am Ali Deeb, A Robotics and Intelligent Systems Engineer.
-I work on Control systems and AI algorithms using Python
+I am a Robotics and Intelligent Systems Engineer, recently graduated with a strong foundation in control systems, artificial intelligence, and autonomous robotics.
+My academic journey combined theory with practice, allowing me to design, model, and simulate intelligent robotic systems.
+I am seeking opportunities in my field where I can continuously learning and growing as an engineer.

+🔹 Key Highlights:
+◘ Hands-on experience with MATLAB/ SIMULINK, Coding (C++, Python), Machine learning, Classical and Intelligent Control Systems for real-world engineering applications.

+◘ Published and documented several projects on GitHub, showcasing robotics simulations, control design, AI-driven models, and computer vision tasks.